Preetamk97/CPP-Notes/29_More-on-Friend-Functions.md

 }
 ```

-# Example 2: Adding an external functionas friend function of a class.
+# Example 2: Adding an external friend function to a class.

 ```cpp
 // More on Friend Functions